The-AI-Alliance/lapidary/website/index.md

 ---
 layout: default
-title: Lapidary
+title: Lapidarist
 ---

-## Lapidary
+## Lapidarist

-Lapidary is a small library for using LLMs to create various kinds of indices and data structures used by AI Agents.
+Lapidarist is a small library for using LLMs to create various kinds of indices and data structures used by AI Agents.

 One common supported pattern is to extract structured